-'''

 Intent i = new Intent();

-i.setAction(ACTION);
+i.setAction("com.symbol.datawedge.api.ACTION");

-i.putExtra(EXTRA_DATA, "<profile name>");
+i.putExtra("com.symbol.datawedge.api.SWITCH_T0_PROFILE", "<profile name>");

-'''

-action: String "com.symbol.datawedge.api.ACTION_SWITCHTOPROFILE"

-extra_data: String "com.symbol.datawedge.api.EXTRA_PROFILENAME"
+ACTION [String]: "com.symbol.datawedge.api.ACTION"

+EXTRA_DATA [String]: "com.symbol.datawedge.api.SWITCH_TO_PROFILE"

-<profile name>: The Profile name to switch to as a string (case-sensitive).
+<profile name>: The Profile name (a case-sensitive string) to set as the active Profile.

 Error and debug messages will be logged to the Android logging system which then can be viewed and filtered by the logcat command.
-You can use logcat from an ADB shell to view the log messages, e.g.
+You can use logcat from an ADB shell to view the log messages, for example: